California Sea Lion

-Lifespan in the wild is 15-24 years, and longer in captivity.
+Lifespan in the wild is 15-24 years, and longer under human care.

 The California sea lion are found in coastal waters from Baja California to British Colombia including bays, harbors, and river mouths as well as several islands far offshore in deeper waters.